 From time immemorial, the sound has had a significant and symbolic value as few other elements: considered a primordial principle, it is closely related to the verb, which is considered the source and beginning of everything.
 This concept is present in many religious practices, where the sound is considered a means to communicate with the Divine: just think of the recitation of the rosary, where the uttering of words in the repetition of prayers .

-ALL THE PRODUCTS WITH SKULL ONLINE FOR SALE The skull, a recurring motif in the classical iconography of many cultures, is definitely a most controversial one.
-If at first glance it may seem to express a negative value of Death, in folk traditions of Tibet, Ladakh, India, South America (although in a more complex environment: suffice it to think of the Day of the Dead in Mexico), as well as in Celtic .
+The skull, a recurring motif in the classical iconography of many cultures, is definitely a most controversial one.
+If at first glance it may seem to express a negative value of Death, in folk traditions of Tibet, Ladakh, India, South America (although in a more complex environment: suffice it to think of the Day of the Dead in Mexico), as well as in Celtic culture, it has a very .

-Tag: art and tradition, calavera, calaveras, Dia de Los Muertos, mexican crafts, mexican jewelry, skull jewels
+Tag: art and tradition, calavera, calaveras, dia de los muertos, ethnic crafts, mexican crafts, mexican jewelry, skull jewels

 ALL TIBETAN JEWELS ONLINE FOR SALE In Tibet, as in all countries where jewels have not only an aesthetic function but a symbolic andapotropaic value, jewelry accumulate on clothes.
 Most of the jewelry is in fact made with symbolic stones and organic elements, both selected for their protective, miraculous and religious powers.
 Therefore amulets and pendants are often reliquaries that contain spells, incantations and prayers.
 The reliquary pendants may have various forms: round, .